 Instructions on how the test results can be disputed.

-The Test Plan shall also include an invitation to vendors of solutions that may be included in the test to become Voluntary Participants through notification to the Testers and compliance with the disclosure requirements in this standard.
-Upon receipt of such notification, the Tester will include additional information in the Test Plan, including:
+Instructions, if any, on how a vendor may become a Voluntary Participant.

+A Tester must provide participants with the option to be Voluntary Participants, as set forth in these standards, but a Test is not required to have any Voluntary Participants.

-A “reasonable” amount of information on sample provenance and curation strategy.
+A “reasonable” amount of information on sample provenance and sample collection strategy.

 Informative Reference.
-A “reasonable” amount shall be an amount that will provide the Voluntary Participant with enough information to understand where the samples originated and how they will be curated, but not so much information as to be administratively burdensome for the Tester.
+A “reasonable” amount shall be an amount that will provide the Participant with enough information to understand where the samples originated, and how they will be curated, but not so much information as to be administratively burdensome for the Tester.

-A clear description on how test results will be curated and minimum proof required, including whether the samples are protected by a non-disclosure agreement and how that would be addressed in a dispute.
+A clear description of how samples will be validated and classified.

 Informative Reference.
-AMTSO Sample Selection for Testing.
-Curation of sample sets is the complete process of collection, validation, and classification of malware samples.
-Collection is the process of gathering/selecting the files, URLs or other objects to be used as test cases.
-Validation is the process of making sure that the file or object to be used functions properly in the defined testing environment.
-Classification (also called verification) is the process of properly categorizing the files or objects into their correct category set.

-A Tester may remain in compliance with this standard even if potential participants do not opt to become Voluntary Participants, as long as they were provided with such option.
+Testers should use only samples and test cases which can be provided to Participant for independent validation, or for which all participants can be provided with both adequate evidence of accurate curation, and adequate information to enable the participant to remediate any shortcomings in their solution.

+Testers may limit vendor participation in sample curation to only include Voluntary Participants.
+If this limitation is provided, then all Voluntary Participants must be given equal access to such curation processes.

-The Test Plan may provide potential vendors with the option to “opt out” of participation in a test.
-Testers may provide Vendors the option to “opt out” of a public test; however, a Vendor that does “opt out” does not have any additional rights to avoid being included in such test.
+The Test Plan may provide Vendors the option to “opt out” of a public test.
+If the Test Plan includes this option, and a Vendor chooses to “opt out”, the Tester shall not include the Vendor in that specific Test.

+Informative Reference.
+In the interests of clarity, Tester are not required to include an “opt out” provision in the Test Plan; however, if they do include this option, they must honor the determination of the Vendor for the specific Test.

 The Test Plan may include instructions for potential participants to provide the following “Specific Data” regarding the product or solution to be included in the test: